vincentclaes/datajob/README.md

 ### Run

-The step function state machine name is constructed as `<datajob_stack.id>-<stage>-<step_functions_workflow.name>`.

 ```shell script
 datajob execute --state-machine data-pipeline-pkg-$STAGE-workflow
 ```
+The step function state machine name is constructed as `<datajob_stack.id>-<stage>-<step_functions_workflow.name>`.
-The terminal will output a link to the step functions page to follow up on your pipeline run.
+The terminal will show a link to the step functions page to follow up on your pipeline run.

 ### Destroy